glazzarelli/PSD-Project/README.md

 place here an image of the BPMN Collaboration diagram, where the only white box is for the Babies360, the others will be black-boxes

-## Petri Net

-place here the image of the PetriNet corresponding to the Baby360 executable model

 # Third party services
 * baby sitters
 * party organizer
 * pedagogical consultant
-* ... (add if you need more)

 ## Executable process

 place here an image of the BPMN diagram corresponding to the executable model of the Baby360 process

+## Petri Net

+place here the image of the PetriNet corresponding to the Baby360 executable model